Best Pizza in Buenos Aires: 18 Iconic Pizzerias You Must Try (2025 Guide)

 • Piedra: similar to the one above and sometimes even thinner (due to less yeast), but the main difference is that it is cooked in the oven without a container

-• Napolitana: this is the traditional Italian pizza which is thin, needs a lot of rest and is cooked in less than 2 minutes.
+• Napolitana: This is the traditional Italian pizza, which is thin, requires a lot of rest, and is cooked in under 2 minutes.

 Last but not least, there is also Fainá: a type of flatbread made from chickpea (garbanzo) flour, originally from Genoa.